yikaikkk/CookieShareInWebView/README.md

 * We found that in WeChat, although there is an independent sandbox for each mini program and the internal data storage is independent of each other, this is not the case in the web view component.
 We found that cookies in web view are saved in a shared file, which is the Cookies.binarycookies file located in the '/Library/Cookies/' path in the WeChat directory.
 Cookies in different web view components of different mini programs are also saved in this file, resulting in a shared situation

 ## POC
-* We designed the following experiment to demonstrate how cookies can be passed between pages within a mini program and in a web view
+* We designed the following experiment to demonstrate how cookies can be passed between pages within a mini-program and in a web-view
-We choose to use URL concatenation to pass data into the web view, and then save this data as a cookie.
+We choose to use URL concatenation to pass data into the web-view, and then save this data as a cookie.
 Using the functions provided by the web view component, we can pass the data from the web view to the mini program
     * The URL spliced together
 ![alt text](static/src.png)
     * Cookies saved in web-view